jessarcher/laravel-castable-data-transfer-object/README.md

 ### Controlling serialization

-You may provide caster with flags to be used for serialization by adding `CastUsingJsonFlags` attribute to your object:
+You may provide the caster with flags to be used for serialization by adding the `CastUsingJsonFlags` attribute to your object:

 ```php
 use JessArcher\CastableDataTransferObject\CastableDataTransferObject;